Definition of Capital Expenditures

-The current period's amount of capital expenditures is often subtracted from the cash from operating activities to arrive at the company's free cash flow.
+The amount of capital expenditures for an accounting period is also reported in the cash flow statement as a negative amount (since it is a cash outflow) in the investing activities section.
+Many financial analysts subtract the capital expenditures amount from the cash from operating activities to arrive at the company's free cash flow.

 Capital expenditures include the amounts spent to acquire or make significant improvements to land, buildings, machinery, equipment, furniture, fixtures, vehicles, computer information systems, leasehold improvements, etc.